Drupad Borgohain

-Drupad Borgohain (7 November 1941 – 10 April 2019) was an Indian politician.
-He was a veteran leader of the left-wing in the Assam state.
+Drupad Borgohain (7 November 1941 – 10 April 2019) was an Indian politician, and a veteran left-wing leader in the Assam state.
 As of 2014 he was the secretary of the Assam State Council of the Communist Party of India (CPI), a position he held since 1987.
 As of 2010 he served as president of Assam state council of All India Kisan Sabha (peasants' movement).

 Early life

 Drupad Borgohain was born on 7 November 1941 (anniversary of the October Revolution).
 He lived in Maduri village, Sivasagar district.
 He was the son of Manik Chandra Borgohain and Rupeswari Borgohain.
 He studied at Nazira High School and Sivasagar College.
 He obtained a B.A.
 (Hons.) degree.
 A teacher by profession, he worked at the Maduri Middle Vernacular School during 1960–1961.
 He went on to teach at the Chakimukh Middle English School between October 1961 and January 1963, and then at Nazira Higher Secondary Multi Purpose School from 1 February 1963 until 31 December 1982.